wapopartners/Fusion-Training-PageBuilder-Features/readme.md

-# fusion-05
+# fusion-10

-## Description
-This branch is the starter code for Task 6 in the Fusion training curriculum.

-## User Story
+## User story
-As a user, I would like to be able to render many pieces of content via this template in the browser.
+As a user, I would like to be able to add an article body feature to my page.

+## Concepts
+- Core Components

+## New files:
+- `/components/features/article/default.jsx`

+## Changed files
+- `package.json`

+## What's next
+So far, everything we've worked on assumes we're building out a single site.
+If you are developing for multiple sites, however, we'll need to introduce some additional concepts.
+Switch to branch `fusion-11` to learn more about how to start implementing "multi-site" functionality in your repo.